DessimozLab/FastOMA/README.md

 See also [How to install FastOMA](#how-to-install-FastOMA) for additional ways how to install and run FastOMA.
 Note also the section on the different [profiles](#using-different-nextflow-profiles).

+For more informaton on how Nextflow and Docker work together, see [here](https://www.nextflow.io/blog/2016/docker-and-nextflow.html).

 ### More details on how to run
 We provide for every commit of the repository a docker image for FastOMA on dockerhub.
 You can specify the container as